MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/library-resources.md

 By default, VMM refreshes library shares once every hour.

-- You can change the default refresh settings in **General** > **Library Settings** > **Settings** > **Modify**, from to 366 hours (14 days).
+- You can change the default refresh settings in **General** > **Library Settings** > **Settings** > **Modify** to 336 hours (14 days).
 You can also disable automatic library refreshes.
 - To manually refresh, select **Library** > library server or share > **Refresh share**.

 During a library refresh, the following occurs:

-- VMM adds these file types to the **Library** view: virtual hard disks (except for those attached to a stored VM), virtual floppy disks, ISO images, answer files, PowerShell scripts.
+- VMM adds these file types to the **Library** view: virtual hard disks (except for those attached to a stored VM), virtual floppy disks, ISO images, answer files, and PowerShell scripts.
 Snapshots imported into the library with Hyper-V and VMware VMs are displayed on the **Checkpoints** tab of the VM properties.
 The snapshot files aren't displayed.
 - VMM indexes but doesn't display these file types:
   - Files associated with stored VMs (VM configuration file, attached virtual hard disks, saved state files, imported snapshots, checkpoints).
   - Files associated with VM templates.